 The Sheep goes in near the bottom of the chimney, and jackdaws nest at the top, though the nesting debris often finds its way to the bottom.
 You need a cowl that is wired into place in such a way that determined beaks can’t un-pick it.

 If you leave the Sheep in all summer then be very careful about removing it, it could have a range of debris collected on it.

 Even with the chimney capped a lot of warm air will rise into the chimney where it’s not needed.
 As we said, we don’t want to sell you something you don’t need, but the Sheep has been trialled in capped chimneys with favourable results.
 It also stops dirt and mortar from spilling into the room from older chimneys.

 The chimney balloon is a good way of blocking a chimney if you don’t want to use the fire.
 Once in place it’s a bit fiddly to take out then put back in again.
 The Chimney Sheep® is easy to put in and take out as many times as you like.

 Chimella claim that using their product can save up to £200 per year.
 This is based on the fact that the Building Research Establishment estimate that 40 cubic metres of air is lost up a flue per hour.
 Depending on how much has been spent heating that air, up to £200 worth of warmth can be lost.

-Chimney Sheep has been tested by the University of Liverpool.
-The Chimney Sheep will save around 4% of your heating costs, and often more.
-This is an average of around £64.
-Chimney Sheep chimney draught excluders are made of a thick layer of felted wool and will stop a greater amount of airflow than the Chimella.
+Chimney Sheep has been extensively tested by the University of Liverpool and BSRIA.
+The Chimney Sheep will save around 5% of your heating costs, and often more.
+This is an average of around £60.
+Chimney Sheep chimney draught excluders are made of a thick layer of felted wool, and will stop a greater amount of airflow than the Chimella.
 Chimney Sheeps could save up to £200 in some properties but we keep our claims to what we have tried and tested.